-Here's A Complete Timeline Of The Increasingly Batshit Story About Priti Patel's Undisclosed Meetings In Israel
+Here's The Increasingly Batshit Story That Eventually Led To Priti Patel's Resignation

 So the PM summoned Patel back to London – and journalists everywhere started tracking her flight back.

-Bear in mind that this is happening in the context of a Cabinet variously at war with itself and with various ministers recently sacked, facing the sack or under investigation.
+Remember this is happening in the context of a cabinet at war with itself and with various ministers recently sacked, facing the sack, or under investigation.

-(And spare a thought for this reporter who flew all the way to Uganda for an interview with Patel and has now been stood up.
+(And spare a thought for this reporter, who flew all the way to Uganda for an interview with Patel and has now been stood up.
 We had a chat with her.)

 It's not just Patel who has been facing questions.
 The Jewish Chronicle claimed on Wednesday that, in fact, Number 10 knew all about her meetings – even though it had been telling journalists it knew nothing until last Friday.